ToshioCP/Gtk4-tutorial/gfm/sec26.md

 Thanks to this model, user can select items by clicking on them.
 It is implemented by GtkMultiSelection, GtkNoSelection and GtkSingleSelection objects.
 These three objects are usually enough to build an application.
-They are created with GListModel.
+They are created with another GListModel.
-You can also create them alone and add GListModel later.
+You can also create them alone and add a GListModel later.

 - GtkMultiSelection supports multiple selection.
 - GtkNoSelection supports no selection.
 This is a wrapper to GListModel when GtkSelectionModel is needed.